safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 		</user-data-constraint>
 		</security-constraint>

-18) Save and close the *web.xml* file.
+Save and close the *web.xml* file.

-19) Configure *context.xml*
+**5) Configure *context.xml***

 Open the *context.xml* file in a text editor in administrator mode.

-20) Add the following to the end of the file, just before the closing *&lt;/context&gt;* element:
+Add the following to the end of the file, just before the closing *&lt;/context&gt;* element:

 		<Valve className="org.apache.catalina.authenticator.SSLAuthenticator"
 		disableProxyCaching="false" />

-21) Save and close the *context.xml* file.
+Save and close the *context.xml* file.

+**6) Verify the Configuration**

-22) Now that we have made our changes, we want to verify that HTTPS was configured correctly for FME Server.
+Now that we have made our changes, we want to verify that HTTPS was configured correctly for FME Server.

 Restart the FME Server Application service.

-23) Open a browser and navigate to *https://localhost:8443/*.
+Open a browser and navigate to *https://localhost:8443/*.

 You should see the FME Server login page in a secured format.